Contractible 3-manifold and Positive scalar curvature (II): Proof of Main Theorems

-\begin{remark} In the following, our proof requires that $\p R_{k}$ intersects some leaf $L_{t}$ transversally.
-To overcome it , we will deform the handlebody $R_{k}$ in a small tubular neighborhood of $\p R_{k}$ so that the boundary of the new handlebody intersects $L_{t}$ transversally.
+\begin{remark} In Section 8, our proof requires that $\p R_{k}$ intersects some leaf $L_{t}$ transversally.
+In order to overcome it, we will deform the handlebody $R_{k}$ in a small tubular neighborhood of $\p R_{k}$ so that the boundary of the new handlebody intersects $L_{t}$ transversally.

-This new handlebody also satisfies a) and b).
+This new handlebody also satisfies (a) and (b).
 The reason is as follows: